Jasmin Bambur puts family over worlds

 “Racing is fun and I’m dedicated to my team,” Bambur said.
 “But my family comes first.”

 His wife, Sarah Bambur, is due to give birth to their second daughter the first week of March.
-The International Paralympic Committee (IPC) Alpine Skiing World Championships are being held from Feb.
+The International Paralympic Committee (IPC) Alpine Skiing World Championships will be held from Feb.
 18 to 28 — a little too close to delivery day for the Bamburs.
 The World Cup Finals are a week after that in Sochi, Russia.

 Bambur’s withdrawal from the world team was just another example of the support he says that U.S. Paralympics, a division of the United States Olympic Committee, has given him as one of the new racers on the national team.